supsad/nerds-design-studio/README.md

 ## Realization

+    1. HTML coding home page, shop page and stub page
-    1. Modal windows in layouts.
+    2. Modal windows in layouts.
-    2. The content area is centered and cannot be narrower than the layout width.
+    3. The content area is centered and cannot be narrower than the layout width.
-    3. Backgrounds that rest against the edges of the layout should stretch for the entire page.
+    4. Backgrounds that rest against the edges of the layout should stretch for the entire page.
-    4. Carousel under the main navigation: slider.
+    5. Carousel under the main navigation: slider.
-    5. Overflow is taken into account in layout
+    6. Overflow is taken into account in layout
-    6. Block map: interactive map.
+    7. Block map: interactive map.
-    7. Correct form submission
+    8. Correct form submission
-    8. Clicking on the "Contact us" link opens a modal window with a form
+    9. Clicking on the "Contact us" link opens a modal window with a form
-    9. The feedback form is animated, closing with the esc button
+    10. The feedback form is animated, closing with the esc button
-    10. Sliders carousel works without animation
+    11. Sliders carousel works without animation

 ---